 Riot released Icebox back in the October of last year.
 Due to its complex terrain and design, the map received a lot of criticism from the VALORANT community.

 Icebox features its own challenges and advantages.
-While professionals were quick to learn and adapt to the map, regular players lagged behind.
+While professionals quickly learned and adapted to the map, regular players lagged behind.
 After receiving huge criticism from the community, Riot brought some changes to the map to create a more balanced environment.
 Even after such an update, Icebox is still not a comfortable place for many players.

 The only viable option is to adapt like the pros, and that process starts from choosing the right agent.
 Playing in Icebox will be more challenging if your agent of choice does not match your playstyle.
 With that comes the responsibility of picking the right agent for the job.
 Currently, there are four classes of agents in the game, Duelist, Controller, Sentinel, and Initiator.